egranata/puppy/README.md

 $ ./build.py
 ```

 in a shell.
-This will churn for a while (should be under a minute) and produce two main outputs:
-- a bootable ISO image `out/os.iso`;
+This will churn for a while (should be under a minute) and produce a bootable HD image `out/os.img`.
-- a bootable HD image `out/os.img`.

 The HD image includes the kernel, as well as a fairly minimal userspace + suite of tests.
 It can be used to boot an emulator, or bit-blasted to a real hard disk.

-The ISO image doesn't include any of the userspace, but the kernel should be bootable to a minimal shell.

 A sample configuration for Bochs and QEMU launcher script can be found in the `build` directory.